tldr-pages/tldr/pages/linux/vgscan.md

 `sudo vgscan`

-- Scan for volume groups and add or remove the special files in `/dev` needed to access the logical volumes in a group:
+- Scan for volume groups and add the special files in `/dev`, if they don't already exist, needed to access the logical volumes in the found groups :

 `sudo vgscan --mknodes`